theresetuyi/portfolio/README.md

  Give credit to everyone who inspired your codebase.

-I would like to thank my partner
+I would like to thank my partner (Hamdullah Andar)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>